DaithiGMIT/2425-Emerging-Technologies/README.md

 ## Tasks

 ### Task 1: Third-order Letter Approximation Model
-Using text from [Project Gutenberg](https://www.gutenberg.org/), I will create a trigram model of the English language.
+Using text from [Project Gutenberg](https://www.gutenberg.org/), I created a trigram model of the English language.
+The model captures sequences of three characters and their frequencies.

 Example output:
 ```json